-We found ourselves sleep deprived (I see why it’s a form of torture now), over worked, over stressed and just in general overwhelmed with no time to work on our marriage, which desperately needed some attention.
+After baby, we found ourselves sleep deprived (I see why it’s a form of torture now), over worked, over stressed and just in general overwhelmed with no time to spend with my husband and no time to work on our marriage, which desperately needed some attention.

-I thought we had decent conflict resolution skills, but it turned out those could be improved a lot and it wasn’t all we needed.
+I thought we had decent conflict resolution skills, but it turns out none of those could prepare us for the overhaul our marriage would need when a baby arrived.

 Now in addition to learning how to be a parent, we had to learn how to prioritize our marriage, so it could survive parenthood.

-So long story short after a lot of work, we found ways to improve our marriage.
-Since the game had changed by adding kids, we needed new rules for our marriage.
+So long story short after a lot of trial and error (and forgiveness!), we found ways to improve our marriage.
+Since the game had changed by adding kids, we needed new strategies to keep our marriage happy.

-You need to turn off “mom” and “wife” sometimes
+You never turn off being “mom” and “wife”

 You need to date each other again.
 Get fancy and go out to more than just a dinner.
 I can’t believe how much getting dressed up and not being “mom” for an evening helps.
 Honestly, even putting in effort to have fun at home dates can really help.